jgonsior/AngryProgrammers/README.md

 3. Execute it as usual

-## Get it running for the competition or on a development server
+## Get it running on a development server
+1. `cd ~/angryprogrammers/github.git`
-1. `gradle clean build uberjar`
+2. `gradle clean build uberjar`
+3. `cd ~`
-2. `~/start.sh 9042`
+4. `~/start.sh 9042`

-The last shell script starts a new tmux session, named after the port number the, and attaches the chrome window to a xpra session, using the same port number.
+The last shell script starts a new tmux session, named after the port number, and attaches the chrome window to a xpra session, using the same port number.

 ## License
 Unless explicitly noted otherwise, the content of this package is released under the [GNU Affero General Public License version 3 (AGPLv3)](http://www.gnu.org/licenses/agpl.html)